-South St. Paul District Curriculum Used in Our In-Home Tutoring Programs
+South St. Paul District and Curriculum

 Although South St. Paul Public Schools is relatively small with just four schools serving 3,500 students, it nonetheless provides a world-class education to its students.
 There is a particular focus in South St. Paul on academic achievement.
 Students from kindergarten through high school are held to a high academic standard and are expected to perform at their best.
 Many programs are offered to challenge students of all ages and ability levels, Programming is available for academically talented students.
 In fact, South St. Paul was the first district in Minnesota to adopt a K-12 International Baccalaureate program.
 Because of its commitment to fostering achievement, South St. Paul has a strong reputation as a top-tier public school district.